-Fiduga Limited employs over 800 workers, is an ISO 9001:2008, MPS-GAP Certified and has been qualified for Free Zone Certification in Uganda.
-Currently we have 19 hectares in full production and export over 500 million cuttings annually.
+Fiduga limited is an ISO 9001:2015, MPS-GAP and ABC Certified and qualified free Zone Authority Certification in Uganda.
+Currently we have 18 hectares in full production and export over 500 million cuttings to the world markets annually.

-This Corporate Sustainability Report 2017 informs stakeholders about the course of the financial year 2017 and summarizes the way the company handles corporate responsibility and sustainability.
+This Corporate Sustainability Report 2019-2020 informs stakeholders about the course of the financial year 2019/2020 and summarizes the way the company has handled corporate responsibility and sustainability issues.
 In the previous year, the company has intensified its dialogue with relevant stakeholder groups in preparation for this latest report.